640 South State StreetDover, Delaware 19901

 Generally, there is no special care following a tilt table procedure.

-Notify your doctor if you develop any signs or symptoms you had prior to the test (such as, dizziness or fainting).
+Tell your doctor if you develop any signs or symptoms you had prior to the test (such as, dizziness or fainting).

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you other instructions after the procedure, depending on your situation.